 Linux is a multi-user system where different users enjoy different privileges for security and administrative reasons.
-If everyone had all privileges, the system would be at risk.
+If everyone had all the privileges, the system would be at risk.
 For instance, a user could have deleted an important system file or installed harmful programs.
-However, there is a user who has access to everything and it is called the root user (or superuser).
-By using sudo, a regular user can grant the privileges of the root user or superuser temporarily.
-This is the reason the word “sudo” is the short form of “superuser do”.
+However, prefixing with “sudo” allows the user proper permission to execute the command having administrative-like powers of the root user or superuser temporarily.

 The sudo command in Linux is used to grant root privileges.
 Its syntax goes like the following: